 Settling Chiropractic Expenses with Insurers

 A majority of personal injury cases are settled before being brought to a jury.
 Many times, the defendant’s insurance company is willing to negotiate a reasonable settlement.
 However, this is not always the case.

 If full recovery is expected but the plaintiff is still receiving treatment, settling might not be the best thing.
 The chiropractor may require more treatments so the patient can reach the maximum potential for recovery.

 In this type of situation, mounting chiropractic bills and the uncertainty of whether or not the bills will be paid becomes concerning for the accident victim.
-In this scenario, it may be in your best interest to meet with a personal injury lawyer Phoenix AZ relies on who can help you decide on the best course of action.
+In this scenario, it may be in your best interest to meet with a personal injury lawyer who can help you decide on the best course of action.